"Indo-Pacific Security" International Study Group

 This study group will bring together experts from various countries to examine the developments and issues in the Indo-Pacific security environment.
 The group will cover a wide range of areas including: defense; maritime and transport security; environmental and human security; new and emerging technologies and economic security.
 The study group consists of four subgroups: "Security and Defense Strategy"; "Maritime and Transportation Security"; "SDGs and Diplomatic Strategies"; and “New and Emerging Technologies”.

-Activity record
+Activity records

 Ryo HINATA-YAMAGUCHI, Ph.D.

-Project Assistant Professor/Project Research Associate
+Former Project Assistant Professor/Project Research Associate (Aug.
+2021-Aug.
+2024)

 His areas of specializations are Asian Politics and International Relations, Strategy and Defense, Transport Security